Challenges in Natural Language Processing

 Processing a word may be harder than it seems.
 Depending on the context, the same word changes according to the grammar rules of one or another language.
 To prepare a text as an input for processing or storing, it is needed to conduct text normalization.
 This task can be solved by reducing each word to its stem or base.

-Another NLP challenge that machine learning engineers face is what to define as a word.
+Another natural language processing challenge that machine learning engineers face is what to define as a word.
 Such languages as Chinese, Japanese, or Arabic require a special approach.

 Additional difficulty relates to recognition mistakes.
-An OCR-ed document may contain many words jammed together or missing spaces between the account number and title or name.
+In OCR process, an OCR-ed document may contain many words jammed together or missing spaces between the account number and title or name.
 All that adds to the complexity of tokenization.

 One more possible hurdle to text processing is a significant number of stop words, namely, articles, prepositions, interjections, and so on.
 With these words removed, a phrase turns into a sequence of cropped words that have meaning but are lack of grammar information.